 KOLs, or Key Opinion Leaders, are influencers that are absolutely vital for any social media marketing campaign.
 Once again, remember how Chinese consumers are skeptical when it comes to new brands?
-KOLs are they key to endorsing your brand and raising your credibility
+KOLs are the key to endorsing your brand and raising your credibility.

 As WeChat is such a huge part of the daily lives of Chinese consumers, it should be the first and most important part of a business’s digital marketing strategy.
 However, don’t underestimate the power of “smaller” social media platforms that are specific to your industry or niche.